On this page:

 Although the proportion of IIBs in the NZGB portfolio has decreased from a peak of 24% in 2019 to around 10% currently, IIBs continue to be a core product alongside nominal bonds.
 IIBs contribute to investor diversification and inflation adjusted coupon and principal amounts align repayments with the variability in Crown revenues thus reducing the risk on the Crown’s balance sheet.

 A flexible approach to IIB issuance is taken to assist with market functioning.
 IIBs can be offered at tenders on the same dates as nominal bond tenders, subject to demand indicated by market participants.
 NZDM see a bond with close to a 10-year maturity as an important reference point on the IIB curve and expect to maintain this benchmark line.
-However, to satisfy demand from some IIB investors with demand for duration, we also intend to continue to issue and maintain longer-dated IIBs lines.
+However, to satisfy demand from some IIB investors with demand for duration, we also intend to continue issuing longer-dated IIBs and expect to introduce a new 2050 IIB line in 2025/26, extending the IIB curve from 15 to 25 years.
 For more detail on our IIB strategy, see the NZDM Insights – Supporting the New Zealand Inflation Indexed Bond Market.

 Euro Medium Term Note (EMTN)

-NZDM has documentation in place to issue long dated foreign currency debt under an EMTN programme.
+NZDM has the option to issue long dated foreign currency debt under an EMTN programme.
 However, this facility has not been used since 2004, given objectives to support NZD securities markets.
 While there are no current plans to issue under an EMTN programme, NZDM's funding strategy is continually under review.

 Average maturity